JuliaMolSim/Molly.jl/benchmark/ani_benchmarks.md

 - **TorchANI head-to-head** uses `test/torchani_reference.py --benchmark --device cpu` (needs a `pip install`); the compare-report/plots then join the reference JSON automatically.
-CPU-to-CPU is the definitive comparison; TorchANI has no usable Apple-GPU path (see above), so a GPU TorchANI number would need CUDA.
+CPU-to-CPU is the definitive comparison; TorchANI has no usable Apple-GPU path (see above).
+The **NVIDIA GPU-vs-GPU** comparison (Molly CUDA vs TorchANI CUDA on the same RTX 5080) is now measured — see the CUDA section.
+Both GPU sections are single-machine snapshots, not cross-machine claims.
 - **Metal forces** are timed for a **single ensemble member**.
 The full 8-member ensemble reuses one AEV forward/backward and runs only the NN VJP 8× (species-batched), so expect ~1.4× like energy — not yet measured on Metal.